 When we got to the hills we decided it was high time for some lunch.
 We stopped at a likely looking pub in Owler Bar.
 To be honest, there are pretty much only two dwellings in Owler Bar, and both are pubs.
 We chose the Peacock, mainly because it was the first of the two that we came to.
-It did a fine selection of snacks and more substantial comestibles that were satisfactory for passing Porsche drivers and their passengers.
+It did a fine selection of snacks and more substantial comestibles.
+Highly satisfactory for passing Porsche drivers and their passengers.

 From here, time was marching on a bit (what with it being November), so we headed out west over the hills in search of the bit of supposedly fun driving for the day – the Snake Pass.
 The Ladybower Reservoir seemed incredibly empty, but then we had just finished a very hot and dry summer, so I guess a lot of the water was taken away by consumers and wasn’t replenished by the streams.
 It was really very low, though.

 The Snake Pass is the opposite of low.
 It carries the A57 over the Pennines on its route from Liverpool to Lincoln and is famous if you listen to radio traffic broadcasts in the winter by virtue of its being the first road to close and the last to reopen any time there’s the slightest flurry of snow.
-So driving over it in November might have been a bad idea had it not been for the lingering warm weather.
-By the time we heading over the top the sky was starting to look a bit gloomy though, and our mood was about to take a step in that direction too.
+Driving over it in November might have been a bad idea had it not been for the lingering warm weather.
+By the time we heading over the top the sky was starting to look a bit gloomy though.
+Our mood was about to take a step in that direction too.

 I managed to dash out before breakfast to check on the weather and take a couple of photos.
 What a beautiful spot we’d chosen.

-The breakfast at the hotel was pretty good, consisting as it did of a generous selection of cereals, bread products and fried things.
+The breakfast at the hotel was pretty good.
+It consisted of a generous selection of cereals, bread products and fried things.
+And hot beverages.

 From Pavey Ark we hacked our way across in the direction of Harrison Stickle to get a different view of the valley, and then headed back away from the cliffs towards Thunacar Knott and to the back of Pavey Ark, where we decided it was about time for lunch.
-The hotel does packed lunches for walkers, so we’d availed ourselves of those before setting off, and found ourselves nestling into a small hollow to get out of the wind while we sat and ate.
-It was a truly beautiful day up there and the small hollow meant it was pretty much warm enough to de-coat whilst eating.
+The hotel does packed lunches for walkers, so we’d availed ourselves of those before setting off.
+We found a small hollow to nestle into and get out of the wind while we sat and ate.
+It was a beautiful day up there and the hollow meant it was warm enough to de-coat whilst eating.

-From High Raise we decided it was starting to get a bit late so we started to head in the general direction of home.
-This meant hacking over some pretty flat moorland to Sergeant Man and then descending a fairly steep and not very obvious path back down to the side of the tarn, and then back down the way we’d come up.
-By the time we got back we’d walked 12.81km in a little under five and a half hours, which might not sound like a big distance, but quite a lot of it was either steeply uphill or steeply downhill, so it was much harder than one might think.
+From High Raise we decided it was getting a bit late so we started to head down again.
+This meant hacking over some pretty flat moorland to Sergeant Man and then descending a fairly steep and not very obvious path back down to the side of the Stickle Tarn, and then back down into Langdale the way we’d come up.
+By the time we got back we’d walked 12.81km in a little under five and a half hours.
+That might not sound like a big distance, but quite a lot of it was either steeply uphill or downhill.
+So it was much harder than one might think.

 One of the best compromises ( in that the road is mainly wide enough for two cars all the way ) is the drive over Honister Pass.
 To get there from Great Langdale you have to drive out to Ambleside and then up the main road to Keswick, before then turning south again into Borrowdale, which is reputedly England’s wettest place.
-The start of the road up to Honister Pass from Borrowdale is probably only 3-4 miles as the crow flies from where we’d started, but there’s some hilly bits in the way, so you have to drive about 25 miles around to get there.
+The start of Honister Pass from Borrowdale is probably only 3-4 miles as the crow flies from where we’d started.
+However, there’s some hilly bits in the way, so you have to drive about 25 miles around to get there.

 At the head of Honister Pass is an old slate mine, where we pulled off the road to admire the view, but rather disappointingly the car park was completely full ( and very uneven ), so we did one lap and then exited again and drove down the hill towards Buttermere.
 It’s kind of pretty in Buttermere but we found an absence of decent-looking parking again, so decided to continue on and maybe go back to Keswick.
 To get there we headed out of the bottom end of the valley into Cockermouth, partly because the boys were getting a bit short on motion lotion and weren’t sure quite how far they were going to get without stopping.

-Cockermouth proved to be a nightmare, because we immediately got stuck in a random traffic jam and had to try to figure out how to get out again without going back where we’d come from.
-We couldn’t figure it out, so eventually we did go back where we’d come from, and did a loop of 5 miles or so to get to a different road that had a junction with the main A66 road back to Keswick.
+Cockermouth proved to be a nightmare.
+We immediately got stuck in a random traffic jam.
+We couldn’t figure out how to get out again without going back where we’d come from.
+After a few random thoughts, we did eventually go back where we’d come from.
+We then did a loop of 5 miles or so to get to a different road that had a junction with the main A66 road back to Keswick.
 That was half an hour of our lives that we’ll never get back.

-- There’s a variety of walking options of differing lengths
+- lots of walking options of differing lengths

-- There’s a handful of geocaches that I’d not done before
+- several geocaches that I’d not done before

-- There’s a massive, tarmac-covered, easy-to-access car park that has lots of spaces in it
+- a massive, tarmac-covered, easy-to-access car park that has lots of spaces in it

 Parking up two Porsches in the car park proved to be a great way of drawing attention, apparently, despite the boys having done their level best to make sure they were miles away from anyone else.
 Or maybe they drew attention just because they were miles away from anyone else.
 Whatever.
 The cars seemed popular with the locals.

-On the way back we got stuck in a huge traffic jam trying to get back through Ambleside, so someone suggested we turn around and take the small road that goes out of the back of Grasmere into Great Langdale, bypassing the centre of Ambleside.
-It seemed like a good idea but by this time it was completely dark and the road was one of the proverbial 6’6″-width-restriction-not-suitable-for-HGVs variety.
+On the way back from Derwent Water we got stuck in a huge traffic jam trying to get back through Ambleside, so someone suggested we turn around and take the small road that goes out of the back of Grasmere into Great Langdale, bypassing the centre of Ambleside.
+It seemed like a good idea but by this time it was completely dark.
+However the road was one of the proverbial 6’6″-width-restriction-not-suitable-for-HGVs variety.
 It was most definitely not suitable for HGVs.
-It was barely suitable for Porsches either.
-Definitely a few brown-trouser moments, but the boys did a grand job and eventually we found ourselves back on the slightly better road back up the valley to our hotel.
+In fact, it was barely suitable for Porsches either.
+Definitely a few brown-trouser moments, but the boys did a grand job.
+Eventually we found ourselves back on the slightly better road back up the valley to our hotel.
+No damage incurred.

-We stayed at the hotel for the evening again, not that there was really anywhere else to go, and feasted on some stuff in the bar again.
-The bar menu was more than adequate, and felt like more of a “lads weekend away” venue than the proper restaurant.
+We stayed at the hotel for the evening again.
+There wasn’t really anywhere else to go, so we feasted on some stuff in the bar again.
+The bar menu was more than adequate.
+It also felt like more of a “lads weekend away” venue than the proper restaurant would.
 There was some farting about with board games again, which I did my best to grump out of, but eventually gave in.

 And that was it apart from another monstrously huge, lardy breakfast on Monday morning and a boring but ultimately painless drive back down the M6.
-Another year of lads-weekend-away-in-November completed, and once again we’d managed to pick a great location and had enjoyed some unseasonably warm and sunny weather.
+Another year of lads-weekend-away-in-November completed.
+Once again we’d managed to pick a great location and had enjoyed some unseasonably warm and sunny weather.